Disastrous road trip leaves Cubs struggling to stay positive

 SAN DIEGO -- Every time you think the defending champions have hit rock bottom, they find a way to dig a deeper hole for themselves.
 The only saving grace for the Chicago Cubs these days is their division.
-It's still winnable, but after getting swept by the San Diego Padres, manager Joe Maddon faces several firsts no one could see coming.
+It's still winnable, but after the Cubs were swept by the San Diego Padres, manager Joe Maddon faces several firsts no one could see coming.

 The Cubs have lost six in a row after their 2-1 defeat on Wednesday, the most consecutive losses since Maddon became manager in 2015.